 Most worryingly of all, as the protests inch closer and closer to home, Turkey faces an unprecedented foreign policy challenge as a tense Lebanon combines with a mass protest movement in Israel, a surge in violence in Iraq and a Syria in meltdown.

 This has seen Turkey in some ways revert to type as its unilateral tendencies start to reappear.
 Already Turkey has darkly hinted that what is happening in Syria is an “internal Turkish matter” as it frets about the possibility of a long porous border becoming a backdoor for Kurdish terrorism.
 Nobody is predicting a Turkish intervention in Syria but then again few had predicted the Turkish invasion of Cyprus in 1974.

 The options for Turkey now are limited.
 It can either wait and see or follow its zero problems strategy and simply shift its stance to accommodate the new order falling across the Middle East.
 The approach in recent months has been markedly different to how Turkey dealt with Libya and Tunisia initially, as Ankara tries to stay one step ahead in the diplomatic game.
 Turkish ferries have helped injured civilians out of rebel held Libya for treatment in Turkey or elsewhere, while aid has been promised to Egypt and Tunisia in an effort to woo the new governments.
 A new Kadima led government in Israel may lead to a thaw in relations between the two countries.

 Where this will end nobody quite knows but it will be dictated by the ebb and flow of the Arab Spring.

-This story originally appeared on War is Boring, August 18, 2011.
+This story first appeared on War is Boring, August 18, 2011.